RodentOfUnusualSizee/OOP_IS442/README.md

 **Class Diagram**

 You can view our class diagram here: <a href="https://viewer.diagrams.net/index.html?tags=%7B%7D&highlight=0000ff&edit=_blank&layers=1&nav=1#G1MiuEm-PZ1pJqC2lAcIQvO2HyBRdX3kef">Class Diagram</a>
-Note: You will need a Google account to access the diagram.
+</br>Note: You will need a Google account to access the diagram.

 # How to Set Up the Application
 To set up and run our application, firstly clone this GitHub repository through GitHub Desktop or run `gh repo clone RodentOfUnusualSizee/OOP_IS442` in the GitHub CLI.